-The most commonly repeated phrase in the whole Bible, in both the Old Testament and the New Testament, is “Have no fear!” or “Do not be afraid!”
+The most commonly repeated phrase in the whole Bible, in both the Old Testament and the New Testament, is “Fear not!” or “Have no fear!” or “Do not be afraid!” or “Be not afraid!”

-Another common theme is that people should "fear the Lord" or have "fear of the Lord" (see the second section below), but these ideas are not contradictory, when understood properly:
+Another closely related and very common biblical theme is that people should "fear the Lord" or have "fear of the Lord" (see the second section below); but these ideas are not contradictory, when understood properly:

 On the one hand, God tells us that we need not be afraid of any person, circumstance, or created thing.
 God loves us and cares for us; God is with us and protects us, even in times of suffering or hardship.
 God's faithful love extends even beyond the limits of our mortal lives.

 On the other hand, it is good to have an appropriate "fear" of God, but of God alone.
-This "fear" is not meant as a terrified expectation of punishment, but rather in the sense of a "reverential respect," similar to but even greater than the respect we owe to persons in legitimate authority: parents, civic leaders, or religious leaders.
+This "fear" is not meant as a terrified expectation of punishment, but rather in the sense of "tremendous awe" or "reverential respect," similar to but even greater than the respect we owe to persons in legitimate authority: parents, civic leaders, or religious leaders.

 Genesis 15:1 – After these things the word of the LORD came to Abram in a vision, “Do not be afraid, Abram, I am your shield; your reward shall be very great.”

 Genesis 21:17 – And God heard the voice of the boy; and the angel of God called to Hagar from heaven, and said to her, “What troubles you, Hagar?
 Do not be afraid; for God has heard the voice of the boy where he is.”

 Genesis 26:24 – And that very night the LORD appeared to him and said, “I am the God of your father Abraham; do not be afraid, for I am with you and will bless you and make your offspring numerous for my servant Abraham’s sake.”